martimy/flow_analyzer/README.md

 - Source: The source node of the edge.
 - Target: The destination node of the edge.
-- Tx: The amount of traffic originated from the source node.
+- FW: The amount of traffic originated from the source node.
+- BK: The amount of traffic originated from the target node.

 Only links with non-zero traffic are listed.